Conflict catalog

 air, maritime

-The archive centers on NATO air operations and Adriatic maritime support rather than a large ground battle record.
-That makes ships, aircraft, and supporting systems the most visible equipment categories for cataloged weapon entries.
+The catalog centers on NATO air operations and Adriatic maritime support rather than a large ground battle record.
+That makes ships, aircraft, supporting systems, and documented intelligence-monitoring deployments the most visible equipment categories for cataloged weapon entries.

 Map